 Whether you suffered a broken leg or a fractured wrist, if you have ever broken a bone, you will no doubt understand the pain that this type of injury can cause you.
 You will also understand the inconvenience they can cause while the break or fracture is healing.

-Fractured and broken bone compensation claims can be made if the accident was caused by somebody else.
+Fractured and broken bone compensation claims can be made if the accident was caused by somebody else, whether it was a trampoline accident at a leisure centre caused by a broken piece of equipment, or you fell at work due to a trip hazard..
 Here at Advice.co.uk we have experts who can provide personal injury victims with the information, advice and no win no fee service they need to seek compensation for their injuries.
 We are here to answer your questions such as “how much compensation will I get for a broken arm?” and to help you get the settlement you are eligible for.

 You can get in touch with our team of specialist advisors on 0161 696 9685 when you’re ready.
 If you would like to know more then read this guide which provides all of the information you will require to begin a claim.

 - A Guide To Broken And Fractured Bone Compensation Claims

 - How Much Compensation Will I Get For A Broken Or Fractured Bone

 - What Damages Can I Claim For After A Fractured Or Broken Bone?